 - Is the plan convenient enough to update task status when reviewing with the team?

 - Is the management cost acceptable to change something if need to broke the link relationship? (for example especially when you find you have to spend hours just changing one task schedule, as there are many tasks linked, changing one impacts many)

-- We can trust the app, but can we trust the result of re-scheduling?
-You changed one task, and the app does well to change the date of linked tasks correctly, but do you think after the tasks re-scheduled automatically according to the links, the new plan will be the right one (proper resource allocation, duration, cost, etc.)?
+- We can trust the app, but can we believe the result of re-scheduling?
+After you changed a task, the app does correctly to change the date of the linked tasks - sound good, but do you think that the new plan will be the right one with proper resource allocation, duration, cost, etc.?

-- It is super time-consuming to create a perfect link, which can make sure that everything will be good after it takes effect - the updated plan still satisfies the balance of resources, keeps low cost and short duration.
+- It is super time-consuming to create the perfect task links, to make sure that everything will be right after it takes effect - the updated plan still satisfies the balance of resources, keeps low cost and short duration.
 The reality is that most of the time, we still need to check the result manually after the “perfect” link takes effect.

-- Is the schedule is a clear map in your mind? and can your team members to get started easily?
-If the project manager and project members have no idea about the upcoming tasks, (as we have a “perfect” and complicated schedule document, we have to check it before taking actions every day.
-We have no idea what will happen if need to change something, we have to check the document and have a long meeting with the team for any unexpected change.) how the team can face risks and changes.
+- Is the schedule is a clear map in your mind?
+Moreover, can your team members can get started quickly?
+If the project manager and project members have no idea about the upcoming tasks (as we have a “perfect” and complicated schedule document, we have to check it before taking actions every day.
+We have no idea what will happen if we need to change something, and we have to check the document and have a long meeting with the team for any unexpected change), how the team can face risks and changes.

 - Is it a good practice to see too many tasks together on an iOS device?
-(Although QuickPlan is the most smooth Gantt chart app, there is no performance issue.
-However to navigate through a list with thousands of items is still not a good practice) or even on a Mac device?
+Although QuickPlan is the most smooth Gantt chart app, there is no performance issue.
+However, to navigate through a list with thousands of items is still not a good practice, alternatively, even on a Mac device?